milaninayak123/devtinder/hw.md

 diff bw json and js
-add the express.js middleware to your app make your signup api dynamic to receive data from the end user
+add the express.js middleware to your app make your signup api dynamic to receive data from the end user api - get user by email api - feed api to get all users from the db api - get users by id
+--diff bw patch & put